What Do Biblically Accurate Angels Look Like?

 However, it is inaccurate by biblical standards.
 Though the Bible doesn’t give a specific form for all angels, it does describe a few of them and this description is very different from what many people have imagined them to be.

-What do angels really look like according to the Bible?
+What do real angels look like according to the Bible?
 What are their features?

 To lay a foundation on what biblically accurate angels look like, first of all, take a look at what the Scriptures say about them.